Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 There is a direct parallel between this and running computational workloads on HPC clusters, in that you outsource computational tasks to a remote computer.

 However there is a distinct difference between the "cloud" and an HPC cluster.
 What people call the cloud is mostly a web-service where you can rent such servers by providing your credit card details and by clicking together the specs of a remote resource.
 The cloud is a generic term commonly used to refer to remote computing resources of any kind – that is, any computers that you use but are not right in front of you.
 Cloud can refer to machines serving websites, providing shared storage, providing web services (such as e-mail or social media platforms), as well as more traditional “compute” resources.

+HPC systems are more static and rigidly structured than cloud systems, and follow consistent patterns in how they're deployed, whereas cloud infrastructures tend to be much more flexible and "user-led" in their configurations and provisioning.

 ### HPC Cluster